Breast Cancer Awareness

 - May present with metastasis (breast cancer that have spread to lungs, liver, brain)

-The absence of these risk factors does not mean that one is protected against breast cancer.
+The absence of these risk factor does not mean that one is protected against breast cancer.
 Early stages of the disease may not have any symptoms.

 How do I check for breast cancer?